Manami Numakura

 Manami Numakura (沼倉 愛美, Numakura Manami) is a Japanese voice actress and former singer.
 She is affiliated with Arts Vision.
 Her best-known role is in The Idolmaster video game franchise where she voices Hibiki Ganaha from the rival group known as Project Fairy.
-Other major roles include Pieck Finger in Attack on Titan, Kohaku in Dr. Stone, Mary in No Guns Life, Riko in Love Lab, Takao in Arpeggio of Blue Steel, Machi Tokiwa in Hanayamata and Saya Endō in Dagashi Kashi.
+Other major roles include Hinata Sakaguchi in That Time I Got Reincarnated as a Slime, Pieck Finger in Attack on Titan, Kohaku in Dr. Stone, Mary in No Guns Life, Riko in Love Lab, Takao in Arpeggio of Blue Steel, Machi Tokiwa in Hanayamata and Saya Endō in Dagashi Kashi.
 She made her solo music debut in 2016, performing the opening theme to the anime series Magical Girl Raising Project.
 From 2013 to 2016, she was a member of the voice acting unit Trident.

 Career

 Numakura decided to become a voice actress while in high school after listening to a drama CD lent to her by a friend who liked anime; she also became a fan of the Gundam franchise during this time and she cited this as another reason for her deciding to become a voice actress.

 Numakura made her voice acting debut in 2008 after auditioning for a role in the franchise The Idolmaster; she was cast as the character Hibiki Ganaha.
 She made her anime voice acting debut in 2009, playing the role of a student in an episode of the anime series Gintama.
 She would primarily voice background and supporting roles until 2011, when she played Hibiki in the anime adaptation of The Idolmaster.

 In 2012, Numakura was cast as the role of Arata Obata in the anime series Black Rock Shooter and as the role of Yurika Tōdō in the franchise Aikatsu!.
 In 2013 she played the role of Riko Kurahashi in the anime series Love Lab and the role of Takao in the anime series Arpeggio of Blue Steel.
 Numakura, together with Mai Fuchigami and Hibiku Yamamura, formed the singing unit Trident, which performed songs for Arpeggio of Blue Steel.
 In 2014 she played Nanami Tokou in the anime series Brynhildr in the Darkness and Aoi Sakurai in the anime series Rail Wars! and Machi Tokiwa in the anime series Hanayamata.
 In 2015, she was cast as the character Paula McCoy in the anime series Nisekoi.
 In 2016, she was cast as the character Saya Endō in the anime series Dagashi Kashi and as Kano Sazanami in the anime series Magical Girl Raising Project.
 Trident disbanded in 2016 following the release of its last album Blue and a final concert at the Makuhari Messe Hall.
 In 2017, she was cast as Akane Hiyama in the anime series Love Tyrant.